Daniel-Bertazzo/rixs-gui/README.md

 ## Requirements

+This project has the following requirements:

-This project needs Python (3.6.7 or above) and PyQt5 to run.
+* Python (3.6.7 or above) for the scripts
+* PyQt5 and pyqtgraph for the GUI
+* h5py to load `.hdf` and `.h5` files.

 ## Usage